 What can we expect from Tenino Staff?

-Tenino Staff are providing THESE RESOURCES to help keep children engaged in learning during the school closure.
+Tenino Staff are providing THESE RESOURCES to support distance learning and keep children engaged in their learning.

 Your child's teacher will be in contact with you and/or your child weekly.

 Things are changing, Mrs. Perreira will be in contact with students and families of the Class of 2020.
 Please contact her directly if you have questions about Graduation requirements.